UrbanStackOrg/urbanstack-go-packages/README.md

-Morpheo-Compute: a container-oriented Machine-Learning job runner
+UrbanStack-Compute: a container-oriented Machine-Learning job runner
 =================================================================

-This repository holds the Golang code for the core of the morpheo project.
+This repository holds the Golang code for the core of the urbanstack project.
 It contains the code for our storage API (which is simply a frontend API for a blob storage such as a hard drive or Amazon S3, targeted at storing problem and algorithms as containers and data files as... files :)